Epstein-Barr virus antibody test

 What Abnormal Results Mean

 A positive result means there are antibodies to EBV in your blood.
 This indicates a current or prior infection with EBV.

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include:

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)

 Johannsen EC, Kaye KM.
-Epstein-Barr Virus (Infectious Mononucleosis, Epstein-Barr Virus–Associated Malignant Diseases, and Other Diseases).
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 139.
+Epstein-Barr virus (infectious mononucleosis, Epstein-Barr virus-associated malignant diseases, and other diseases).
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 141.